Welcome to my revised product test; the 2017 Sole E95 elliptical review (updated and expanded).

-- Reviewer: Richard Johnson
+- By: Richard Johnson @richardcardio

 - Rating: ★★★★★★★★★★ (9/10)

-- Product Reviewed: Sole E95
+- Product Reviewed: Sole E95 (In Stock?
+Check Availability)

 Perhaps it’s because you don’t live close to one, or maybe you’re shy about sharing locker room facilities.
-It could be that you find it difficult motivating yourself to actually get out of the house and go to the gym.
+It could be that you find it difficult motivating yourself to actually get out of your house and go to the gym.

 Whatever the reason, you’re considering ways to have all the benefits of a fitness facility in your own home.

-Consider the Sole E95 Elliptical
+Consider the New Sole E95 Elliptical

-Elliptical trainers were developed in the 1990s (ref.).
+Elliptical trainers were developed in the 1990s.

 - simulates walking